Skip to main content

 A list of past recipients and their projects can be viewed here: Rosemary Cramp Fund Past Recipients

-The deadline in 2024 is noon on the 29th March.
+The deadline in 2025 is noon Friday March 14th 2025.
 Please use the link or QR code below to apply online.

 REFERENCES ARE THE RESPONSIBILITY OF THE APPLICANT.
 YOUR REFEREE SHOULD COMPLETE THE CONFIDENTIAL Rosemary Cramp Referee Form AND SUBMIT THIS TO CASSANDRA HODGKISS